3lson/Mandelbrot_FPGA/README.md

 ## How It Works: The Data Flow

-1. A user interacts with the web UI (e.g., clicks to zoom).
+1. A user interacts with the web UI (e.g., clicks to zoom in or right click to zoom out).
 2. The JavaScript front-end sends a JSON request to the Flask server on the PYNQ.
 3. The Flask app uses the `mandelbrot_utils` module to convert the zoom request into hardware-specific parameters (`c_real_min`, `scale`, etc.).
 4. The Python code writes these parameters to the accelerator's control registers via the **AXI4-Lite** bus.